Sometimes democracy fails us. Sometimes you pick a good leader, and they have a strong start. Then, slowly, their own nature gets the better of them.

 Sometimes we don’t like something that the bees are doing so to change their behavior, we control the throne.

-4 Circumstances Under Which to Requeen a Hive
+4 Circumstances why Requeening a Hive is Good

 Maintain Strong Populations

 When she runs out of sperm, she can’t fertilize her eggs.
-Unfertilized eggs hatch into drones, and drones do nothing for the hive, though they are important for the overall survival of the bee species.
+Unfertilized eggs hatch into drones, and drones do nothing for the hive.
+However, they are important for the overall survival of the bee species.
 Without worker bees, the colony dies.

 Commercial beekeepers need to keep the colonies strong.
-If you aim to provide pollinator services, the size of the colony is more important than the number of colonies you have.
+If you aim to provide pollinator services, the size of the colony is more important than the number of colonies.

 If you are in the business of honey production, you definitely need more foragers.

-A hobbyist who is simply fascinated by the six-legged visitors to the garden wouldn’t need to requeen that often.
+A hobbyist in fascination with the six-legged visitors to the garden wouldn’t need to requeen that often.

 A poor brood pattern could also be a symptom of a failing queen.
 When you have spotty brood scattered across a frame, rather than being confined to a compact area in the center of the comb, that could serve as a warning that the queen is not doing well.

 Although the queen is the channel that keeps the colony populated, swarming is what keeps the planet populated with bees.
-There are several factors that contribute to this phenomenon, one of which is the reduction of the queen pheromone in the hive.
+There are several factors that contribute to this phenomenon.
+One of these is the reduction of the queen pheromone in the hive.

 The loyalty of the workers is earned by scent.
 The stronger the queen’s scent, the more influence she has on the hive.
-When some workers can’t detect her scent, then they work under the assumption that the queen is gone and they need a new queen.
+When some workers can’t detect her scent, then they work under the assumption that they no longer have a queen.
+And that’s when they need a new queen.
 That’s where swarm cells come from.

-A queen in her first and second year is at her fittest and her ability to secrete her pheromones can assist in keeping the colony from swarming.
+A queen in her first and second year is at her fittest.
+Her ability to secrete her pheromones can assist in keeping the colony from swarming.

 Change the Temperament of the Colony